m0n0x41d/ReviewReaper/README.md

 ## Installation

 Build from source, configure by simple config file and deploy in your cluster.
-See helm chart example.
+See еру Dockerfile and helm-chart as axamples.

 You might run ReviewReaper locally with kubeconfig, just set path to kubeconfig in `KUBECONFIG` env variable.